Inside: Fun free summer reading rewards programs for elementary students with reading incentives kids will love.

 Get 10 Free Play Points at Chuck E. Cheese

-Chuck E. Cheese has a bunch of Rewards Calendars you can use to help your kids with different things like doing chores or reading.
+Chuck E. Cheese has a bunch of Rewards Calendars you can use to help your kids with different things like doing chores or habits (like reading!).
 Simply print off the rewards calendar you want and mark off the days with a pen or sticker when your child meets their goal.

 Take the completed reward to your local Chuck E. Cheese and get 10 free play points (which used to be free tokens).
 Playing with the play points kids can earn digital tickets and trade them in for fun prizes.